dharmac809-ui/ZugangTest/McTreya.md

 **<u>Isn't it interesting how Copilot </u>**---- just left out --- the actual terms of service for MIcrosoft Word????

 <u>"essentially the practical equivalent".  >>>>>>>>>>>> sound like a used car salesman?</u>

-  Ask AI what wouild happen if your car insurance worked like the above....
+  Ask AI what wouild happen if your car insurance worked like the above....  hint: paste the above copilot reply into your AI...